-After Kelly and Zack break up, he spent time learning guitar, which is something he always wanted to do.
+After Kelly and Zack broke up, he spent time learning guitar, which is something he always wanted to do.
 As a result he finds festivals slightly more interesting.
 In fact, he goes to a few by himself.

-In the meantime Kelly gets serious about education and goes on to get her Master’s degree.
-At one point a few of her study buddies go camping.
+In the meantime, Kelly gets serious about education and goes on to get her Master’s degree.
+At one point, a few of her study buddies go camping.
 Kelly decides to join and has a blast.
 This leads to her taking hikes with friends and exploring more than her bedroom walls.

 Zack bumps into Kelly again at a local festival, but this time they hit it off.
 Zack is actually excited to be at a festival and Kelly wants to start hiking and try out rock climbing.

 There are two points I am making: first, I am pointing out the fact that timing, the context in which you meet someone, affects your level of attraction.
 Secondly, once both Zack and Kelly enriched their lifestyles, they found overlaps in their interests and that increased their attraction to each other.